Alinnimp/biblioteca-cardValidator/readme.md

 ## Version 1.0.2

-- Funcionalidades: validar um número de cartão de crédito
+- Features: Validate a credit card number

-- Retorna um booleano, se o número for válido (true) ou inválido (false)
+- Returns a Boolean if the number is valid (true) or invalid (false)

-## Instalação
+## Installation

-- Você deve ter o node + npm instalados
+- You must have node + npm installed

-- Para ver o guia de instalação, visite o [site oficial](https://www.npmjs.com/get-npm "site oficial")
+- To see the installation guide, visit the [official website](https://www.npmjs.com/get-npm "official website")

-- Continue a instalação com:
+- Continue the installation with:

       $npm install biblioteca_cardValidator

-## Roadmap do projeto
+## Roadmap from the project

-#### Versão 1.0.2 (released)
+#### Version 1.0.2 (released)

-- Funcionalidades: validar um número de cartão de crédito
+- Features: Validate a credit card number

-- Retorna um booleano, se o número for válido (true) ou inválido (false)
+- Returns a Boolean if the number is valid (true) or invalid (false)